quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.
 In response to receiving a token in an Initial packet, a server can either abort the connection or permit it to proceed.

-A server can also use the Retry packet to defer the state and processing costs of connection establishment.
+A server can also use a Retry packet to defer the state and processing costs of connection establishment.
 By giving the client a different connection ID to use, the connection might be routed to a different server instance, which have additional capacity for new connections.